 When the famous Sopranos actor died in 2013, his estate was worth an estimated \$70 million.
 He had a will, which provided for various members of his family.
 However, his estate plan did not include proper tax planning.
 As a result, the Gandolfini estate ended up paying federal and state estate taxes at a rate of 55%.
 This situation illustrates that a carefully crafted estate plan addresses more than just the distribution of assets.
 Taxes and other expenses could be reduced, if not eliminated altogether, with proper planning.

 Americans Are Putting Off Estate Planning

 2 out of 3

-Americans still don't have a will despite the COVID-19 pandemic of Americans said that having a will or a living trust is very or somewhat important of Americans cite procrastination as the main reason they don't have a will
+Americans still don't have a will despite the COVID-19 pandemic of Americans cite procrastination as the main reason they don't have a will